 |48K - 75K||$15,999|

 If you graduate from Trevecca Nazarene University, then you can expect to earn an average of $49,000 per year.
 You also have a 88% chance of being employed after 10 years.

 Trevecca Nazarene University is located at 333 Murfreesboro Rd, Nashville TN 37210

 Trevecca Nazarene University is known for it's academic work in the following disciplines:

-Trevecca Nazarene University's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Philosophy, and Psychology.
+Trevecca Nazarene University's most influential alumni include professors and professionals in the fields of Religious Studies, Psychology, and Physics.
 Here are some of Trevecca Nazarene University's most famous alumni: